 It’s not uncommon for Snapchat, and other similar apps, to delay access to a feature that’s just been updated.
-This is usually done to avoid having too many active users trying to access the feature.
-There have been instances when the users have crashed the app trying to access the recently updated feature.
+This is usually done to avoid having too many active users trying to access the new feature.
+There have been instances when the users have crashed the app by trying to access the recently updated feature en masse.

 How to See Your Daily Flashback